pramod109/chat-app/README.md

 ### Prerequisites

-After downloading the repository, run the following commands in the root folder
+After downloading the repository, run the following command in the root folder

 ```
 npm install yarn -g